sendwithus/battlesnake/static/md/readme/9-api.md

 ## Snake API Documentation

 The BattleSnake API uses JSON formatted HTTP requests and responses.
-Snake servers must reply to each command:
+Snakes must reply to each command:

 * within one second
 * with a 200 HTTP Status Code